Mostah/fastPL/README.md

     none of the negative patterns. '?' matches any single character; '*' matches any substring; ':' separates two patterns.

-    The name of TEST(Foo, Bar) is "Foo.Bar"
+    The name of TEST(Name1, Name2) is "Name1.Name2"
 ```

 Example:
 ```
-./Test --gtest_filter=TestGeneralName.TestPreciseName
+./Test --gtest_filter=TestGeneralName.TestPreciseName   // One specific Test
+./Test --gtest_filter=TestGeneralName.*                 // All tests of Name1 = GeneralName
 ```

 ## Docker image